Biodiversity and Geodiversity Designations

 Local nature reserves are sites in the ownership of the local authority which are designated for their biodiversity value and also for their value to local communities for education, access and recreation.
-There are currently 9 local nature reserves in Telford with several more in the process of being designated.
+There are currently 17 local nature reserves in Telford with 6 more in the process of being designated.

 Telford & Wrekin Council is dedicated to the designation of new local nature reserves and to working with local community and ‘friends of’ groups to achieve the appropriate management of these sites for everyone.

-Local sites include local wildlife sites and local geological sites (former Regional Important Geological Sites or RIGS).
-Local sites are adopted and monitored by the Shropshire local sites partnership which includes several organisations including Natural England, Environment Agency, Forestry Commission, Shropshire Council and Telford & Wrekin Council.
+Local sites include local wildlife sites and local geological sites.
+Local sites are adopted and monitored by the Shropshire local sites partnership which includes several organisations such as Natural England, Environment Agency, Forestry Commission, Shropshire Council and Telford & Wrekin Council.

-There are 74 local sites in Telford and Wrekin covering a wide range of valuable habitats including ancient woodland, lowland hay meadows, wetland flushes, grasslands and rivers and streams.
+There are over 70 local sites in Telford and Wrekin covering a wide range of valuable habitats including ancient woodland, lowland hay meadows, wetland flushes, grasslands and rivers and streams.
 More information on local sites can also be sought from Shropshire Wildlife Trust.

 - Visit the Natural England website for information on local sites and local nature reserves.